khue454/Collection-Framework/README.md

 For each implemention of these interfaces, find a problem which we can use that implementation to solve in the most efficient way.

-For example: when we need to cache objects we can use ConcurrentHashMap.
+For example: When we need to cache objects, ConcurrentHashMap can be used to exploit its concurrency capability.

 ```java
 public class CacheManager {